Chinese Australians complain of "McCarthyism" at inquiry

 "Senator Abetz proceeded to interrogate each of us on our views of the Chinese Communist Party, as some sort of loyalty test", Jiang said in a statement sent to Reuters on Thursday.

+Chau is a board member of the Australian government's National Foundation for Australia-China Relations.

-"McCarthyism" refers to U.S. Senator Joseph McCarthy’s much-vilified campaign in the 1950s to expose Communist sympathizers in the United States, including in Hollywood and the arts.
+"McCarthyism" refers to U.S. Senator Joseph McCarthy's much-vilified campaign in the 1950s to expose Communist sympathisers in the United States, including in Hollywood and the arts.

 Osmond Chiu of the Per Capita think tank wrote in the Sydney Morning Herald that he was born in Australia, and refused to answer Abetz's question because it was demeaning.

+Senator Abetz responded in a statement on Thursday: "Standing firm against ugly dictatorships is everyone's duty.
+I, therefore, make no apology for the exchange."

-Race Discrimination Commissioner Chin Tan wrote in a submission to the inquiry a national anti racism strategy is needed to protect Australia's multicultural society because Australia's national security also depends on its capacity to protect unity.
+Race Discrimination Commissioner Chin Tan wrote in a submission to the inquiry that a national anti-racism strategy is needed to protect Australia's multicultural society because the country's national security also depends on its capacity to protect unity.

+"No Australian should have their loyalty to this country questioned or undermined because of their ethnic origin, nor should they be required to prove their loyalty," Tan said, in comments reported by SBS, the multicultural broadcaster on Thursday.

 ((Kirsty.Needham@thomsonreuters.com;))